thachnhb/group9/README.md

 ## Abstract

-This project implements a hybrid trading strategy on the VN30F1M futures index using the Simple Moving Average (SMA-100) and the Relative Strength Index (RSI-14).
-The strategy aims to capture mean-reversion signals that occur when RSI reaches extreme levels (overbought/oversold) against the prevailing SMA trend.
-We backtest the strategy using data from Algotrade, evaluating performance through returns, Sharpe ratio, and drawdown.
-Results suggest the approach can yield consistent returns under specific market conditions.
+This project presents the design, implementation, and evaluation of a hybrid trading strategy tailored for the VN30F1M futures index.
+The strategy combines two widely recognized technical indicators: the 100-period Simple Moving Average (SMA-100) and the 14-period Relative Strength Index (RSI-14).
+By integrating the concepts of trend-following and mean-reversion, the strategy seeks to exploit temporary mispricings in the market.
+Specifically, it generates trading signals when the RSI reaches extreme levels—indicating overbought or oversold conditions—relative to the direction of the SMA-defined trend.
+These entry signals are then evaluated for profitability within the broader context of the prevailing market regime.
+We utilize historical price data provided by Algotrade to backtest the strategy across multiple timeframes and market conditions.
+Key performance metrics, including cumulative returns, Sharpe ratio, and maximum drawdown, are used to assess robustness and risk-adjusted performance.
+The results indicate that the hybrid approach holds potential for consistent profitability, particularly during trending but volatile market phases, underscoring the value of blending momentum and reversal signals in systematic trading.

 ## Introduction

-Algorithmic trading has become an essential component of modern financial markets, allowing traders to implement and automate strategies based on well-defined rules and quantitative signals.
-Among the various classes of strategies, mean-reversion and momentum-based approaches are two fundamental techniques widely used by both retail and institutional traders.

-This project focuses on applying a hybrid mean-reversion and momentum strategy to the VN30F1M futures index, one of the most liquid and volatile derivatives instruments in the Vietnamese market.
-The strategy is built on two core technical indicators:
+In recent years, algorithmic trading has revolutionized financial markets by enabling systematic, rule-based decision-making that minimizes human emotion and error.
+These algorithms can process vast amounts of market data in real time and execute trades based on predefined strategies, significantly improving efficiency and consistency in trading operations.
+Two of the most commonly used strategies in this domain are momentum strategies, which follow the direction of existing trends, and mean-reversion strategies, which capitalize on the tendency of prices to revert to their historical average after reaching extreme levels.

+This project explores a hybrid approach that synthesizes both strategy types, focusing on the VN30F1M futures contract—a key derivative instrument tied to the VN30 Index, which tracks the 30 largest and most liquid stocks on the Ho Chi Minh Stock Exchange.
+The VN30F1M is known for its high trading volume and price volatility, making it an ideal candidate for technical-based trading strategies.

+The foundation of the hybrid strategy lies in the use of two technical indicators:

-- Simple Moving Average (SMA) with a 100-period window is used to capture the long-term trend direction.
+The Simple Moving Average (SMA) with a 100-period window serves as a proxy for long-term market trend direction, helping to identify whether the overall sentiment is bullish or bearish.

-- The Relative Strength Index (RSI) with a 14-period window is employed to identify short-term overbought and oversold conditions.
+The Relative Strength Index (RSI) with a 14-period window is used to detect short-term momentum extremes.
+When RSI values cross certain thresholds—typically above 70 for overbought and below 30 for oversold conditions—they may signal potential turning points in price action.

+By aligning RSI signals with the direction suggested by the SMA, the strategy aims to enter trades with higher probability setups, favoring mean-reversion trades that are in harmony with the broader trend.
+This hybrid structure is designed to reduce false signals and improve trade timing, which are common challenges in purely mean-reversion or momentum-based systems.

 ## Related Work (or Background)